Mutestock/face_recog_project/README.md

 # Facial recognition project

 # Description
-For this project we have developed a facial recognition framework.
-It's capable of recognizing the people in photos, videos and live through a webcam.
-It utilizes stored faces for the recognition, it's possible for the user to add more through the tracking feature.
+This framework provides cli commands for facial recognition and tracking functions to detect users based on webcam and other media footage such as people in photos and videos.
+The framework utilizes stored facial images for the recognition, and it is possible for the user to add more through the tracking feature.
 The project has a set of cli commands for each main function.
 The project requires a moderate amount of technical knowledge to operate.

+Within the process of recognition, we have all so trained own Convolutional, Siamese, and re-trained model neural network models as examples.
+This primarily involves examples on how to train our own neural networks with Keras and TenserFlow deep learning.
+For the recognition itself, we have made use of dlib’s pre-trained models for face detectors, facial landmark predictors and recognition models for higher recognition accuracy within the actual framework demo.

 # Technologies

 # Installation
 Clone the project, cd into the project.
 Run "pip install --editable ."

-To utilize the training models get matlab at MATLAB
+To use the the facial classification feature, please download and extract the vgg_face.mat file from [here](https://www.robots.ox.ac.uk/~vgg/data/vgg_face/), and place it in the face_recog_project\face_learning_model\vgg_face_matconvnet folder.
+You will afterwards be able to train the classifier in the command line using ‘frecog trainer -tr large 2’.
+This classifier can be used to train a k-nearest neighbor model for specific faces to obtain more accurate classification results.

 # Disposition: